foqueiroz/arcdocs.github.io/book/software/libraries/hypre.md

 # Hypre

-Livermore’s HYPRE library of linear solvers makes possible larger, more detailed simulations by solving problems faster than traditional methods at large scales.
+Livermore's HYPRE library of linear solvers makes possible larger, more detailed simulations by solving problems faster than traditional methods at large scales.
 It offers a comprehensive suite of scalable solvers for large-scale scientific simulation, featuring parallel multigrid methods for both structured and unstructured grid problems.
 The HYPRE library is highly portable and supports a number of languages.

 Read more about hypre on their [website](http://www.llnl.gov/CASC/hypre).